-Probable Involuntary Resettlement Effects No Not Known Remarks Involuntary Acquisition of Land/ Land Donation/ Land Taking 1.
-Will there be any land acquisition?
-V Land acquisition is not needed.
-2. Is the project construction site known? √ The land is selected based on needs of DRP community with the recommendation of CIC, SMC & Local DPHE and assigned UN agencies 3.
-Who manages the land? √ The lands are solely owned by the GoB and currently vacant.
-4. Will easement be utilized within an existing Right of Way (ROW)/land?
-CRP (Common Resource Property) V In the camp area Provision is available be utilized within lands within this Camp23 area under EMCRP.
+Probable Involuntary Resettlement Effects Yes No Not Known Remarks Involuntary Acquisition of Land/ Land Donation/ Land Taking 1.Will there be any land acquisition? √ No, land acquisition will not berequired for this sub-project community latrine at the DRP camp site.
+2. Is the project construction site known? √ The land is selected based on needs of DRP community with the recommendation of CiC, SMC & Local DPHE and assigned UN agencies 3.Who manage the land? \checkmark The ownership of the land is government and lands are currently empty.
+4. Will easement be utilized within an existing Right of Way (ROW)?
+CRP (Common Resource Property) √ In the camp area Provision is available be utilized within an existing Right of Way (ROW) within this Camp_20 area under EMCRP.
 5. Will there be loss of DRP tent, agricultural carps, trees, and other productive or fixed assets due to project intervention?
-V No DRP shelters will be affected.
-However, during construction if any shelters require to shift, mitigation measures will be taken according to RPF.
+1 No DRP shelters will be affected.
+However, during construction if any shelter requires to shift, mitigation measures will be taken according to RPF.
 Consultations will be conducted with stakeholders, camp and block focal persons, and site management.
-During construction, if any shelters are affected, contractors are responsible to mitigate the impacts following the RPF as well.
-6. Will there be loss of businesses or enterprises due to project intervention? √ No 7.
-Will there be loss of income sources and means of livelihoods due to project intervention?
-V No
+During construction, if any shelters are affected, concerned contractor will be responsible to mitigate the impacts following the RPF as well.
+6. Will there be loss of businesses or enterprises due to project intervention?
+V No 7.
+Will there be loss of income sources and means of livelihoods due to project intervention? √ No Involuntary restrictions on land use or on access to nvoluntary restrictions on land use or on access to legally designated parks and protected areas

-Involuntary restrictions on land use or on access to legally designated parks and protected areas 8.
-Will people lose access to natural resources, communal facilities and services? √ No Information on Displaced Persons: · 9.
-Any estimate of the likely number of persons that will be disp laced by the Project?[√]No[]Yes If yes, approximately how many?
-10. Are any of them poor, female-heads of households s, or vulner able to po overty risks?[√]No[]Yes 11.
-Are any displaced persons from indigenous or eth nic minorit y groups' ?[√]No[]Yes
+8. Will people lose access to natural resources, communal facilities and services?
+V No Information on Displaced Persons: 9.
+Any estimate of the likely number of persons that will 9.
+Any estimate of the likely number of persons that will be displaced by the Project?[√]No[]Yes If yes, approximately how many?
+10. Are any of them poor, female-heads of households, or vulnerable t o poverty ris ks?[√]No[]Yes 11.
+Are any displaced persons from indigenous or ethnic 11.
+Are any displaced persons from indigenous or ethnic minority groups?[√]No[]Yes During Screening, project authority will conduct consufollowing sections (12 to 16) ıltation with th e primary a and secondary stakeholders and provide their observations in the

-12. Who are the stakeholders of the project?Please provide a summary of consultation meetings with stakeholders and the affected community.
+12:Who are the stakeholders of the project?Please provide a summary of consultation meetings with stakeholders and the affected community.

-The key stakeholders of this sub-projects are DRP, Labors, People/communities/organizations within the project influence area indirectly affected by project activities, relevant government departments/agencies, Dept. of Environment and Forest Department, Development Partners (WASH Cluster, UNHCR, IOM, OXFAM) and Local and international NGOs working with local host communities/DRP.
+The key stakeholders of this sub-projects are DRP, Labors, People/communities/organizations within the project influence area indirectly affected by project activities, relevant government departments/agencies, Environment and Forest Department, Development Partners (WASH Cluster, UNHCR, WFP, IOM) and Local and international NGOs working with local host communities/DRP.